JayODonoghue/Castleisland-Christmas-Markets/README.md

 <br/>

 ### Media
-* The hero image on the inidex page is downloaded from the pxhere website with full permission.
+* The hero image on the index page is downloaded from the pxhere website with full permission.
-The
+* The northern lights image and the christmas tree with lights image on the index page are from the pexels website with full permission.
+* The santa image, the decorations image and the cookie decorating image on the festivities page are all from the pxhere website with full permission.
+* The games image and the food image on the festivities page are from the pexels website with full permission.
+* The Lapland image on the competition page is downloaded from the unsplash website with full permission.

+### Acknowledgements
+* I would like to thank my mentor Mitko in guiding me in the right direction and helping whenever I had a query.
+* I would like to thank the people who reviewed my code in perr-code-review on Slack.
+* I would like to thank the cohort lead and the cohort Facilitator on checking up and keeping everyone on schedule.